cultuurnet/udb3-backend/docker.md

 - amqp.password
 - amqp.vhost

+Create an exchange `udb3.x.domain-events` in your RabbitMQ provider

 ### Acceptance tests

 To make the acceptance tests work with Docker, you'll need to change the `base_url` and `online_location_url` inside `config.yml` of the acceptance test repository.